Functional equations for orbifold wreath products: Functional Equations for Quotient Orbifold Wreath Symmetric Products

-In this section, we detail some examples of Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo} for orbifold invariants.
-In particular, we consider the standard Euler characteristic $\chi(M/G)$ and the Euler--Satake characteristic $\chi_{ES}(M\rtimes G)$, extending \cite[Theorems 5--5 and 6--3]{tamanoi2} to the case of orbifolds that admit a cc--presentation.
+In this section, we interpret Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo} for specific orbifold invariants.
+In particular, we consider the standard Euler characteristic $\chi(M\rtimes G) = \chi(M/G)$ and the Euler--Satake characteristic $\chi_{ES}(M\rtimes G)$, extending \cite[Theorems 5-5 and 6-3]{tamanoi2} to the case of orbifolds that admit a cc-presentation.

-We first consider the $\Gamma$--extension $\chi_\Gamma$ of the usual Euler characteristic $\chi(M\rtimes G) = \chi(M/G)$ given in Definition \ref{def-multInvAssocInvariants}.
-The following is needed for the case of $\Gamma$ abelian, see \cite[Lemma 6--2]{tamanoi2}.
+We first consider the $\Gamma$-extension $\chi_\Gamma$ of the usual Euler characteristic $\chi(M/G)$ given in Definition \ref{def-multInvAssocInvariants}.
+The following is needed for the case of $\Gamma$ abelian, see \cite[Lemma 6-2]{tamanoi2}.

-\begin{lemma} Let $\Gamma$ be a finitely generated abelian discrete group, and let $M \rtimes G$ be a cc--presentation of the orbifold $Q$.
+\begin{lemma} Let $\Gamma$ be a finitely generated abelian discrete group, and let $M \rtimes G$ be a cc-presentation of the orbifold $Q$.
 For any subgroup $H \leq \Gamma$ of finite index in $\Gamma $ we have

 \end{lemma}

 \begin{proof} By Definition \ref{def-multInvAssocInvariants}

 As $\Gamma$ is abelian, $HOM(H, G)/(N_{\Gamma}(H) \times G) = HOM(H, G)/ G$, and